zzhang-cn/LLM4LLM/pre-prompt.md

 - Session 2.3: Training and Scaling Modern LLMs

 Module 3:
+- Session 3.0: Beyond Prediction - Learning Without Labels
 - Session 3.1: The Alignment Problem and RLHF
 - Session 3.2: Reasoning in Large Language Models
-- Session 3.3: Advanced Capabilities and Limitations
+- Session 3.3: From Prediction to Reasoning - The Complete Journey
 - Session 3.4: Philosophical Perspectives on AI Understanding

 When teaching any session, ALL sessions that precede it in this sequence are considered "previous sessions" that the student has completed, and all knowledge points from those sessions can be assumed as prior knowledge.